KanatoNotMaster/Jet-Lag-The-Game-Hide-And-Seek-Manager/README.md

 This is just the first version of the game and the manager, feel free to give comments and report bugs.
 Thank you.

-Also attaching the modified questions and hider deck
+Also attaching the modified questions and hider deck.
+But unfortunately, it will be hard to play without a map tbh.